 The stem cells are prepared for cryogenic storage and frozen using a method that protects them from any damage.
 We place the frozen stem cells in our cryotanks, containing liquid nitrogen at almost -196˚C. At this temperature, the cells remain perfectly preserved for decades.

 Our high-tech system continuously monitors the frozen stem cells.
-If they are ever needed, we perform another round of quality checks before transporting them in cryogenic tanks to any transplant centre in the world.
+If they are ever needed, we perform another round of quality checks before transporting them in cryogenic tanks to any transplant center in the world.